 Mission and Purpose

-The mission of The American Board of Pathology (ABP), as a member of the American Board of Medical Specialties, is to promote the health of the public by advancing the practice and science of pathology by establishing voluntary certification standards and assessing the qualifications of those seeking to practice the specialty of pathology.
+The mission of the ABP, as a member of the American Board of Medical Specialties, is to promote the health of the public and advance the practice and science of pathology by establishing voluntary certification standards and assessing the qualifications of those seeking to practice the specialty of pathology.

 The ABP accomplishes its mission through the following principal activities:

-For more detailed and specific information on the requirements for certification, consult either the “Requirements for Certification” published in the Directory of Graduate Medical Education Programs or the Booklet of Information, FAQs, and Instructions for Candidates on the ABP web site (www.abpath.org).
-Additional questions may be directed to email@example.com or send in writing to:
+For more detailed and specific information on the requirements for certification, consult the Booklet of Information, FAQs, and Instructions for Candidates on the ABP web site (www.abpath.org).
+Additional questions may be directed to firstname.lastname@example.org or sent in writing to: